-- to assess the risk-return trade-off: - to review reports of the credit review process, asset quality and ensure that corrective action is taken; - to review and evaluate the various credit products engaged by the Bank to ensure that it is conducted within the standards and policies set by the Board; - to evaluate and assess risk concerning development and introduction of new products and services; - to oversee capital quantification and seenario analysis methodologies; - to review the Bank's Single Counterparty Exposure Limit ("SCEL"); - to review the Threshold Limits for Business Sectors: - to oversee the risk management for Islamic banking; - to ensure that the cyber security risk of the Bank is properly managed; - to at least annually, evaluate the effectiveness of the Bank's overall management of compliance risk, having regard to the assessments of senior management and internal audit, as well as interactions with the CCO; - to participate and challenge the BCM process i.e. to endorse Maximum Tolerable Downtime ("MTD") and Recovery Time Objective ("RTO") of critical business functions, and to be updated with timely information on Business Continuity Plan ("BCP") and Disaster Recovery Plan ("DRP") test results for critical business function and applications conducted; and - to deliberate, challenge and propose for Board's approval on Outsourcing Plan and material outsourcing engagement.
+- to review management's periodic reports on risk exposures, risk portfolio composition and risk management activities, adherence to risk appetite; and the implementation of risk management and compliance policies, processes, and controls within the Bank in managing the key risks to the Bank as well as emerging risks; - to monitor, assess and advise on the credit risk portfolio composition of the Bank; - to evaluate risks under stress scenarios and the capacity of the Bank's capital to sustain such risks; - to assess the risk-return trade-off; - to review reports of the credit review process, asset quality and ensure that corrective action is taken; - to review and evaluate the various credit products engaged by the Bank to ensure that it is conducted within the standards and policies set by the Board; - to evaluate and assess risk concerning development and introduction of new products and services; - to oversee capital quantification and seenario analysis methodologies; - to review the Bank's Single Counterparty Exposure Limit ("SCEL"); - to review the Threshold Limits for Business Sectors; - to oversee the risk management for Islamic banking; - to ensure that the cyber security risk of the Bank is properly managed; - to at least annually, evaluate the effectiveness of the Bank's overall management of compliance risk, having regard to the assessments of senior management and internal audit, as well as interactions with the CCO; - to participate and challenge the BCM process i.e. to endorse Maximum Tolerable Downtime ("MTD") and Recovery Time Objective ("RTO") of critical business functions, and to be updated with timely information on Business Continuity Plan ("BCP") and Disaster Recovery Plan ("DRP") test results for critical business function and applications conducted; - to deliberate, challenge and propose for Board's approval on Outsourcing Plan and material outsourcing engagement; - to assess and review the recovery plan during its initial development and subsequent material changes, where applicable; and - to provide constructive challenges to the conclusions, reasoning analysis and assumptions underpinning the recovery plan, including risk models and quantitative risk methodologies used in the recovery indicator framework and scenario analysis.